alizargham10/DesignDrivenProject-ali-omar/README.md

 ### **3.4 Functionality**

-The project’s aim is unique due to the fact that not only the sound level within the perimeter of construction site environment is measured but also provides the sound level of the neighboring environment to the user.
+The project’s aim is unique due to the fact that not only the sound level within the perimeter of construction site environment is measured but also provides the sound level of the neighbouring environment to the user.
 The accessibility to the monitoring display where the user can easily access the data along with respective graphs, charts, and map serves to facilitate the noise control process with such ease and more precise results than other traditional methods.
 The phone in this case serves as a portable sensor station that yields precise measurements as a function of the worker’s distance from the source of noise.
 Furthermore, it has not been implemented before an automated accurate calculation for the dose of exposure formula with regards to the Implementation and Evaluation method in accordance with the OSHA’s prescriptions.
 This allows the user to easily target each worker and monitor their exposure and thus work rotations and scheduling can be done accordingly with no need to calculate the dose for each worker every time.

 ### **3.5 Method of Testing**
 Throughout the development process, the system was improved in an iterative manner.
 Users were asked to use the system in a variety of locations.
 One user was asked to stand beside a Front-End Loader while hauling earth materials and was given a name phone 12 while the other was at a distance further and was called phone 11.
 Data for noise in decibels were then collected and plotted in the below graph.